 Altitude Training, Pace Specificity, and Marathon Success: A Coach’s Playbook

 I still remember the first time I stepped onto a snow‑capped trail in St Moritz.
 The air was thin, the sky a crisp, unforgiving blue, and my breath came out in short, visible puffs.
 I was a club runner with a full‑time job, a modest weekly mileage, and a dream of shaving ten minutes off my marathon time.
-The moment I started the first kilometre at 2,500 m, my legs felt like they were running in a dream‑like slow‑motion film.
-Yet, somewhere in that quiet altitude, a tiny voice whispered: this is where the magic begins.
+Within the first kilometre at 2,500 m, my legs felt impossibly heavy, as though I was pushing through water.
+And yet, beneath that struggle, a quiet realization began to take shape: this is where the magic begins.

-Running at altitude is often touted as a secret weapon of the elite, but the reality is more nuanced.
-When the oxygen pressure drops at 2,500 m, the body begins a cascade of adaptations – more erythropoietin (EPO) is released, red‑blood‑cell production rises, and the heart learns to pump more efficiently.
-Studies suggest that three to four weeks at altitude maximises these physiological changes, but even a short‑term exposure can kick‑start the process.
+Many treat altitude training as a secret weapon of the elite, yet the real picture is more complicated.
+As oxygen pressure drops at 2,500 m, your body shifts into a pattern of physiological responses – erythropoietin (EPO) production climbs, red‑blood‑cell counts increase, and your heart adapts to pump with greater efficiency.
+Research suggests that three to four weeks at altitude produces the most pronounced effects, though even shorter exposures can get the process moving.

 What the research says